alperkurtul/spring-boot-starter-firebase-realtime-database/README.md

 ### and How to Use

 1) create a class for your Firebase Realtime Database `Document`
-2) annotate your class as `@FirebaseDocumentPath` and specify a path for your realtime database path.
+2) annotate this class as `@FirebaseDocumentPath` and specify a path for your realtime database
-3) create a `String` property for your authentication idToken and annotate it as `@FirebaseUserAuthKey`.
+3) create a `String` property for your authentication idToken and annotate it as `@FirebaseUserAuthKey`
-3) create an ID property and annotate it with `@FirebaseDocumentId`
+4) create a property for the ID and annotate it with `@FirebaseDocumentId`
-4)

 ```java
 @FirebaseDocumentPath("/product")